How does 74hc595 shift register work | Step by step instructions

 Code explanation

-First, shift register library included.
+First, the shift register library is included.

 #include <ShiftRegister74HC595.h>